rorayy/rorayy/README.md

 <h1 align="center">before you interact!</h1>
   <p align="center">
 - i selfship! i am nonsharing with a lot of my f/os, if you'd like to know more about how i selfship, check out my main strawpage!
+    (nonsharing with stanford pines + jake wyler + harvey from stardew)
 - i need tone indicators(especially when making rude jokes towards me),
 - i am multifandom and a multishipper so don't follow for one thing
 - i repost a lot more than i actually post